Skip to Content

 We already require that no one can nock an arrow until they are ready to shoot so this just reinforces the safety mindset.
 Being ‘Ready To Shoot’ typically means you are at the firing line, facing downrange, and you have been cleared to fire.

-This rule tends to keep kids from thinking the bow is a toy.
-Dry firing the bow means drawing and releasing the bow string without an arrow.
+The purpose of this rule is to keep kids from thinking the bow is a toy.
+Dry firing the bow means drawing and releasing the bow string without an arrow in it.
 Doing this can cause injury and possible damage to the bow.

 If You Hear ‘Hold’ Stop Immediately

-If you hear anyone shout ‘stop’ or ‘hold’ you stop what you are doing immediately.
-You will undraw your bow and unnock your arrow right away.
-This is an important command to make sure everyone is aware of.
-If the range master (or anyone on the firing line) notices a person or animal or any dangerous situation on the field they can yell stop or hold.
-Also, when the archers are done shooting and want to go check their targets the range master will typically yell ‘hold’ making the range cold.
+If the range master (or anyone on the firing line) notices a person or animal or any dangerous situation on the field they’ll most likely yell stop or hold.
+Also, when the archers are done shooting and want to go check their targets the range master will typically yell ‘hold’, so others can stop shooting while people are in the downrange.

-I know this seems a bit excessive at first.
-But it’s really a good practice to make safety a number one concern.
-We tend to repeat the saying ‘safety first’ quite a bit when kids are shooting with us to keep reminding them of the safety rules.
+I know this might seem a bit much at first glance.
+But trust me it’s a good practice to make safety a number one priority.
+In my family we tend to repeat the phrase ‘safety first’ often, especially when kids are practicing with us, this is to remind them of the safety rules.

 • Check arrows for cracks or splintering